flarelabs-net/vite-plugin-cloudflare/README.md

-> [!IMPORTANT]
+> [!NOTE]
-> This README contains preliminary documentation and the `@cloudflare/vite-plugin` package is not yet published.
+> This README contains preliminary documentation.
-> In the meantime you can install the package from `https://pkg.pr.new/flarelabs-net/vite-plugin-cloudflare/@flarelabs-net/vite-plugin-cloudflare@main`
+> The `@cloudflare/vite-plugin` package is not yet published but in the meantime you can install by running `npm install https://pkg.pr.new/flarelabs-net/vite-plugin-cloudflare/@flarelabs-net/vite-plugin-cloudflare@main --save-dev`

 # `@cloudflare/vite-plugin`